2020-bgmp/group-projects-invivo-fall-project/README.md

 ### Mentors: Dr. Adam Saunders, Dr. Trisha Brock

 ## Project Summary

-This pipeline utilizes gene expression count data to perform a network analysis of co-expressed genes and identify gene clusters (modules) significantly correlated with experimental treatments.
-This method evaluates changes in expression patterns with a higher, systems-level approach than traditional differential gene expression analysis.
-The genes, modules, and pathways identified in this analysis serve to inform and guide future research.
+This pipeline employs Weighted Gene Co-Expression Network Analysis (WGCNA) to examine the interconnectivity of genes and cluster them into modules.
+Then, the Gene Ontology (GO) knowledgebase is queried to identify the most prominent biological processes associated with each module.
+Thus, we provide systems-level insights of the key genes and pathways impacted by experimental anti-aging treatments, beyond the capabilities of differential gene expression (DGE) alone and generate hypotheses for the potential mode of action of these treatments.

 ## Table of contents